-A full-time meteorologist, hydrologist, and a disaster manager.
+A full-time meteorologist, hydrologist, and a DRR expert.

 Security for the staff.

 The Host can coordinate with other Typhoon Committee Members to provide seconding personnel to the Secretariat to fulfill the personnel required in b. above.
 Any agreements must be in writing and specify the expertise and length of service.
 Any seconded staff not from the Host shall have: